-The Repeat Grid option is still accessible when in MIDI / Synth mode.
-This parameter knob is similar in all modes but there may be some contextual difference.
+The Repeat Grid option is still accessible when in MIDI mode.
+This parameter knob is identical both Audio and MIDI Modes but there may be some contextual difference.

-00000 Pattern 5 LoFi Drone 00000 Chance Always Action Play Step Live Rec Play Perform Primary Parameter Secondary Parameter Chance Action Description Description Determines if or when a selected Action to be executed after the step is action will occur by setting its triggered. probability to execute.
+4.14 Chance / Action 00000 Pattern 5 LoFi Drone 00000 Chance Always Action Play Step Live Rec Play Perform Primary Parameter Secondary Parameter Chance Action Description Description Determines if or when a selected Action to be executed after the step is action will occur by setting its triggered. probability to execute.
 The activity to execute is selected as the action.
 Range / Options Range / Options Play Step - default state, play step as Always - Executes every step.
 90-10% Chance - % probability event normal.
 Rnd X - where 'X' is the is executed. parameter to randomize.
 Humanize -Group with last.
 Play X / Skip Y, Skip randomize the micromove.
 X / Play Y. Other Information Other Information Operates on audio and MIDI steps.
 Operates in a non-destructive way for existing steps.
-MIDI Mode MIDI Mode The Chance option is still The Action option is still accessible accessible when in MIDI / Synth when in MIDI / Synth mode.
-This parameter knob is similar in all modes mode.
-This parameter knob is similar in all modes but there may but there may be some contextual be some contextual difference. difference.
+MIDI Mode MIDI Mode The Chance option is still The Action option is still accessible accessible when in MIDI mode.
+This when in MIDI mode.
+This parameter parameter knob is similar both in knob is similar both in Audio and MIDI Audio and MIDI Modes but there Modes but there may be some may be some contextual difference. contextual difference.